jiayihu130/E-commerce-Data-Analysis-Project-/README.md

 # Overview

-This project involves the analysis of the Bike Stores Database.
-The main tasks include data extraction using MySQL to query related tables, importing data into Excel workbooks, and creating interactive dashboards using Tableau for comprehensive sales reviews.
+This project used sales data from an e-commerce company, using  MS SQL Server to clean and analyze sales and customer data, which was then imported into Power BI to create interactive, detailed sales dashboards.

 # Analysis Highlights

-Utilized MySQL to extract data from related tables using JOIN operations.
-Imported data into Excel workbooks to create PivotTables and PivotCharts for detailed analysis.
-Developed and published interactive Tableau dashboards on the Tableau Public server.
+Using the RFM analysis method to process customer data, the filtered and aggregated data is placed into a view for export.
+Build Power BI reports using bar charts, maps, pie charts, cards, and other visualizations.

-# Screenshots📃
+# Screenshots
-Here are some visuals from the project:

-Tableau Dashboard:
+Power BI Dashboard: